Chapter 5:

 "Shoulder Nala," he calls, as you approach.

 "Lord of Compassion?
 Seven Virtues?"
-Your confusion continues to grow as you encounter more strange titles and names people keep giving, and your Father's seeming understanding only serves to make you feel more disconnected.
+Your confusion grows as you encounter more strange titles and names people keep giving, and your Father's seeming understanding only serves to make you feel more disconnected.
 You sigh, ready for your Father to take it all in stride and go along with the insanity like a fish to water, but this time, he's being uncharacteristically silent.
 You lean to see his expression and find his eyes bursting from his helmet and his jaw unhinged from his face.

-"Are you alright,' Nala asks, stepping closer with an outstretched hand.
+"Are you alright?”
+Nala asks, stepping closer with an outstretched hand.
 He raises a palm to stall her, thumping his chest twice and clearing his throat.

 "Not necessary, thank you," he manages at last.
 Once recovered, he touches his right hand to his left shoulder and gives a shallow bow.
 "Though I serve a Lord unknown to you, he has indeed sent me that I may aid you to the best of my abilities.
-And this is my son, traveling with me," he adds, pulling you in close, you close.
+And this is my son, traveling with me," he adds, pulling you in close.
 "Just go along with it, I'll explain in a minute," he hisses in a tone leaving no room to argue.

 "Son?"
 Nala repeats, trying to peer beneath your hood until your Father steps between you.